Yah-Mo1/cloud-cost-dashboard/terraform/README.md

 - **ECR (Elastic Container Registry)** integration for container image storage.
 - **IAM roles** and policies for secure operation.

-The application is designed to be flexible and scalable, taking full advantage of AWS services for containerized applications.
+The application is designed to be flexible and scalable, taking full advantage of AWS services for containerised applications.

 ---

 ## **Modules Structure**

-The Terraform configuration is modularized into separate files and directories to keep the code clean and maintainable.
+The Terraform configuration is modularised into separate files and directories to keep the code clean and maintainable.
 The primary modules are:

 1. **`vpc/`**: